Norman Schwarzkopf Jr.

 Herbert Norman Schwarzkopf Jr. (/ˈʃwɔrtskɒf/ SHWORTS-kof; 22 August 1934 – 27 December 2012) was a United States Army general.
 While serving as the commander of United States Central Command, he led all coalition forces in the Gulf War against Ba'athist Iraq.

 Born in Trenton, New Jersey, Schwarzkopf grew up in the United States and later in Iran.
 He was accepted by the United States Military Academy and was commissioned as a second lieutenant in the United States Army in 1956.
 After a number of initial training programs, Schwarzkopf interrupted a stint as an academy teacher and served in the Vietnam War, first as an adviser to the South Vietnamese Army and then as a battalion commander.
 Schwarzkopf was highly decorated in Vietnam and was awarded three Silver Stars, two Purple Hearts, and the Legion of Merit.
 Rising through the ranks after the Vietnam war, he later commanded the 24th Mechanized Infantry Division and was one of the commanders of the invasion of Grenada.

 Assuming command of United States Central Command in 1988, Schwarzkopf was called on to respond to the invasion of Kuwait in 1990 by the forces of Iraq under Saddam Hussein.
 Initially tasked with defending Saudi Arabia from Iraqi aggression, Schwarzkopf's command eventually grew to an international force of more than 750,000 troops.
 After diplomatic relations broke down, he planned and led Operation Desert Storm, an extended air campaign followed by a highly successful 100-hour ground offensive, which defeated the Iraqi Army and removed Iraqi troops from Kuwait in early 1991.
 Schwarzkopf was presented with military honors.
 He was, like his father, a freemason.
 He was also a Shriner and was a member of ANSAR Shrine until his death.

-Schwarzkopf retired shortly after the end of the war and undertook a number of philanthropic ventures, only occasionally stepping into the political spotlight before his death from complications of pneumonia.
+Schwarzkopf retired shortly after the end of the war and undertook philanthropic ventures, only occasionally stepping into the political spotlight before his death from complications of pneumonia.
 A hard-driving military commander, easily angered, Schwarzkopf was considered an exceptional leader by many biographers and was noted for his abilities as a military diplomat and in dealing with the press.